bb-dsa/beast/doc_visualized/README.md

 However, if you want the fastest build possible (to repeatdly render just a subset of the reference pages), you're best off not using a custom xml-pages.xml file.
 Just whittling down index.xml to a small subset will give you the fastest build.

+# Running a build without visualizations (one master script)
+As a way of speeding things up further, you can run a build that includes everything but the visualizations (which is the most time-consuming thing to generate).
+To do this, simply run:

+ * ./non-traced-build.sh

+in lieu of run-all.sh.
+The technique for doing partial builds still applies to this build script as well.